 3. 85% of workshop participants will report implemented or intend to implement learning from the training attended.
-For outlined with a SOW with clear tangible deliverables.
+For every project or service rendered, the project will be outlined with a SOW with clear tangible deliverables.

 4. TLC will work to decrease the Tax/Revenue of the department by at least 10% every year.